ablewitt/ITC303-Documents/README.md

 2. Work item is converted to an issue
 3. Issue is assigned to a member
 4. Member completes work item
-5. Member commits work item to repo referencing issue number in the commit
+5. Member commits work item to the repo referencing issue number in the commit
     - To reference  an issue you can use # issue number (eg. #3 for issue 3).
 6. Member closes issue and refernces commit in a closing comment on the issue
     - To refernce a commit sate the commits hash value (eg. ae8f303 )